 Getting There

-To get to the Narrows you simply catch the Zion shuttle and get out at the last shuttle stop, the Temple of Sinewava.
+To get to the Narrows, you simply catch the Zion shuttle and get out at the last shuttle stop, the Temple of Sinewava.

 Unlike most national parks, in which you look down into a canyon, Zion is entered on the bottom floor.
 The road follows the Virgin River into the mouth of the canyon, which continues to narrow the farther you drive in.

 Eventually, the road ends at the Temple of Sinewava.
-This is where the Riverside Walk begins, which is the first half of the Narrows.
+This is where the Riverside Walk begins, which is the first half of The Narrows.

 Go Before You Go